-These answers can also help improve the experience of logistics and warehousing workers.
+Achieving the goals of lower logistics costs and effective logistics management starts by improving the experience of logistics and warehousing workers.
 In warehouses, knowing when and how much product to expect will help create more accurate and reliable employee scheduling; fewer shifts will need to be canceled or scheduled at the last minute.
 Long-haul truck drivers can plan to show up to a port when a container is ready to be unloaded and not be stuck waiting.
-An optimized transportation management strategy, from choosing the right driver to analyzing route options to minimize slowdowns, can help improve the retention rate of truckers and begin repairing the industry's labor shortage.
+An optimized transportation management strategy, from choosing the right driver to analyzing route options to minimize slowdowns, can help get trucks where they're needed most, improve the retention rate of truckers and begin repairing the industry's labor shortage.

-Communication with your carriers and logistics partners is critical to know what lies ahead, from container availability to pricing increases.
+Communicating with carriers and logistics partners can give you even more information to prepare for what's ahead, from container availability to pricing increases.
 Good partnerships prevent your company from getting burned when a carrier needs to decide where a container ship is sent or who gets space on it.

 Processes can help reach the logistics goal of on-time deliveries, lower-cost shipments and quicker transit times.
 The name of the game is visibility.
 Businesses want the same level of information about the status and location of their goods in production as consumers do about theirs on the way to the mailbox.

-With end-to-end visibility, logisticians can use predictive analytics to design optimized routes and more accurately forecast what's to come for a company's shipment.
-For example, if it's determined a particular route is the optimal one using predictive analytics, those analytics could also be used to predict that what would normally be a 65-day transit time will actually be 90 days because of port congestion.
+With end-to-end visibility, logisticians can use predictive analytics (something 77% of respondents plan to invest in within five years) to design optimized routes and more accurately forecast what's to come for a company's shipment.
+For example, if it's determined a particular route is the optimal one using predictive analytics, those analytics could also be used to predict that what would normally be a 65-day transit time will actually be 90 days because of port congestion or a pattern of blanked sailings on that route.
 A logistics as a service partner can offer technologies and expertise to support the efforts of an in-house supply chain and procurement team.

 Ports are just beginning to invest in automation and other digital technologies, a consideration that could grow with the increasing longshoreman shortage.
 A 2021 report from the International Transport Forum found that only 53 container terminals worldwide have automated capacities, or 4% of global container capacity.
 Currently, most automated systems are found in the container yard, to lift or stack containers.
 Before adopting automated or digital technologies at random, ports should first analyze their pain points to determine where those systems could most benefit their operations.